alfredomartinezjr/wosostats/resources/definitions.md

 **Errors leading to an unscored big chance for the opposition** - `errors.to.big.chances`, `etbc`

-#Additonal Defensive Player Notes
+#Additional Defensive Player Notes
 Column name: `def.notes`

-Similary for defending players, certain defensive actions will also need additional qualifiers, related to defensive accomplishments and mistakes, that don't fit in any of the other aforementioned columns and should instead be be logged in the `def.notes` column.
+Likewise for defending players, certain defensive actions will also need additional qualifiers, related to defensive accomplishments and mistakes, that don't fit in any of the other aforementioned columns and should instead be be logged in the `def.notes` column.

 **Big chances stopped** - `big.chances.stopped`, `bcc`